ethz-asl/wavemap/README.md

 Volumetric maps are widely used in robotics due to their desirable properties in applications such as path planning, exploration, and manipulation.
 Constant advances in mapping technologies are needed to keep up with the improvements in sensor technology, generating increasingly vast amounts of precise measurements.
 Handling this data in a computationally and memory-efficient manner is paramount to representing the environment at the desired scales and resolutions.
 In this work, we express the desirable properties of a volumetric mapping framework through the lens of multi-resolution analysis.
 This shows that wavelets are a natural foundation for hierarchical and multi-resolution volumetric mapping.
 Based on this insight we design an efficient mapping system that uses wavelet decomposition.
 The efficiency of the system enables the use of uncertainty-aware sensor models, improving the quality of the maps.
 Experiments on both synthetic and real-world data provide mapping accuracy and runtime performance comparisons with state-of-the-art methods on both RGB-D and 3D LiDAR data.
 The framework is open-sourced to allow the robotics community at large to explore this approach.
 </details>

 Note that the code has significantly been improved since the paper was written.
 In terms of performance, wavemap now includes multi-threaded measurement integrators and faster, more efficient data structures inspired by [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb).
-We also invested significant effort in improving the framework's usability by extending the ROS interface and making the code more flexible, robust and simpler.

 ## Install
 To use wavemap with ROS, we recommend using ROS Noetic as installed following the [standard instructions](http://wiki.ros.org/noetic/Installation).
 Other ROS1 distributions should also work, but have not yet been tested.